Floarea1264500/hist/README.md

-The Luddite movement, opposing industrialization, emerged in England in the early 19th century.
+The Battle of Hastings in 1066 saw the Norman conquest of England.